reeshuffled/reeshuffled.github.io/_posts/2024-02-01-Should-we-be-tracking-time-obsessively.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Calendars"]
+tags:
+- Calendars
-title: "Should we be tracking time obsessively?"
+title: Should we be tracking time obsessively?
 slug: time-tracking-obsession
-description: "Being attuned to time so sensitively seems like it could lead to negative consequences."
+description: Being attuned to time so sensitively seems like it could lead to negative consequences.
+category: Garden
 ---

 Being attuned to time so sensitively seems bad, so should I be tracking time?